py-pdf/pypdf/docs/user/cropping-and-transforming.md

 # add some Javascript to launch the print window on opening this PDF.
 # the password dialog may prevent the print dialog from being shown,
-# comment the the encription lines, if that's the case, to try this out:
+# comment the the encryption lines, if that's the case, to try this out:
 writer.add_js("this.print({bUI:true,bSilent:false,bShrinkToFit:true});")

 # write to document-output.pdf